viorel-anghel/pgdump-kubernetes/README.md

 ## Creating the Helm chart

 If you wish, you may use those yml files for many situations.
 But you will neeed to make small changes for every case: the namespace, the resources name, the environment values etc. One of the popular solutions for this problem, in Kubernetes world, is Helm - the 'Kubernetes package manager'.
-Other options are `kustomize` os using `sed` to do inline search-and-replaces.
+Other options are `kustomize` or using `sed` to do inline search-and-replaces.

 So we'll create a helm chart and use it to install with different values.
 Moving into `helm` directory, the file `Chart.yaml` is basically a description of the chart.